pogamesdk/POGAME-Unity/README.md

     ![](https://static.pogame.com/wiki/posdk-unity-plugin/1.png)
     ![](https://static.pogame.com/wiki/posdk-unity-plugin/2.png)

-1. Drag the prefab "POGAME" into your scene.
+1. Drag the prefab "POSDK" into your scene.
     ![](https://static.pogame.com/wiki/posdk-unity-plugin/3.png)

 1. Copy your GAME_KEY in your POGAME developer's control panel (in the 'Upload' tab), at <a href="https://developer.pogame.com" target="_blank">developer.pogame.com</a>